Field Spaniel vs Finnish Lapphund: Complete Comparison (2026)

 Health and Lifespan Comparison

 Field Spaniel has a typical lifespan of 12-13 years, while Finnish Lapphund lives approximately 12-15 years.
 Health profiles differ significantly between these dogs.
-Field Spaniel is predisposed to Orthopedic Conditions, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
-Finnish Lapphund faces its own health challenges including Orthopedic Conditions, Other Health Concerns.
+Field Spaniel is predisposed to hip and joint issues, Eye Conditions, Other Concerns, with associated veterinary costs for monitoring and treatment.
+Finnish Lapphund faces its own health challenges including orthopedic problems such as ligament injuries and other genetic predispositions.
 Field Spaniel has 3 documented predispositions compared to 2 for Finnish Lapphund, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health